datarefuge/workflow/bagging.md

     - bagit.txt
     - manifest-md5.txt
     - tagmanifest-md5.txt
-  - **It's very important that you do not move or open the bag once you have created it.
+  - **IMPORTANT: It's very crucial that you do not move or open the bag once you have created it.
 This may create hidden files that could make the bag invalid later.**
   - Run the following python command lind script to do an initial validation of a bag.

  ```